ashrafezz817/Migration-Samples/README.md

 ## Complexity Classification

-The classifications used in this repository are intended to describe the expected **Forms-to-APEX migration effort**, rather than the business importance of the function.
+The classifications used in this repository are intended to describe the expected **Forms-to-APEX migration effort**.

 ### Simple